Are you wondering if your bearded dragon is getting enough UVB to live a healthy life?

 In captivity, we’re trying to emulate the pet’s natural habitat with our setup.

-This means we should give our beardy as much UVB as it can get.
+This means we should give our bearded dragon as much UVB as it can get.

 There are many UVB lights out there, but not everyone will work for these pets.

-The first task you need to tackle is finding the right type of bulb.
+The first task you need to tackle is finding the correct type of bulb.

 Your best option is to find a trusted product recommended by dedicated pet owners (like us!).